Mold

-Mold may be a part of nature, but it’s one natural thing that you never want to see in your home.
-Even the most minor examples of mold can be visually unappealing and potentially cause health issues.
-Children and the elderly are especially vulnerable.
-Also it can be very dangerous for people who are allergic.
+Mold may be a part of nature, but it's one natural thing that you never want to see in your home.
+Even the most minor examples of mold on walls can be visually unappealing and potentially cause health issues.
+Children and the elderly are especially vulnerable, and mold can be very dangerous for people who are allergic.

 • What causes mold in the home?